lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

       description
         "A list of value to compare with the header field value.
          If target value is a singleton, position must be 0.
-         For matching-list, should be consecutive position
-         values starting from 1.";
+         For use as a matching list for the mo-match-mapping matching operator, positions should take consecutive values starting from 1.";
     }
     leaf matching-operator {
       type schc:mo-type;